cscart/docs/install/possible_issues/secure_connection_failed.rst

   $config['https_host'] = 'YOUR_HTTPS_DOMAIN';
   $config['https_path'] = '/your_secure_directory';

 3. Check if there is proxy on your server.
-If it is, please follow the instructions in the Step 2 :doc:`of this article <../../user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/realtime_shipping_and_payment_problem>`.
+If your server uses proxy, please follow the instructions in the Step 2 :doc:`of this article <../../user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/realtime_shipping_and_payment_problem>`.

-4. If everything is set up properly, but the warning is displayed, the problem is most likely caused by the specific way of determining secure connection on your server.
+4. If everything is set up properly, but you still see the warning, then the problem is most likely caused by the specific way of determining secure connection on your server.